-Non-structural development and site alterations may be permitted if it can be demonstrated that the development or alteration is essential to an as-of-right use of the lot, and only where the impacts have been evaluated and are minimal and acceptable, or can be adequately mitigated, or can be balanced by appropriate compensatory measures undertaken elsewhere on the same lot.
+Non-structural development and site alterations may be permitted if it can be demonstrated that the development or alteration is essential to an asof-right use of the lot, and only where the impacts have been evaluated and are minimal and acceptable, or can be adequately mitigated, or can be balanced by appropriate compensatory measures undertaken elsewhere on the same lot.

-Other features and hazards identified by the Provincial Policy Statement, such as significant woodlands, Areas of Natural and Scientific Interest (ANSIs), steep slopes, core deer yards, etc. have been shown on Schedules B2 to B4 and B3Appendix 2.
+Other features and hazards identified by the Provincial Policy Statement, such as significant woodlands, Areas of Natural and Scientific Interest (ANSIs), steep slopes, core deer yards, etc. have been shown on Schedules B2 to B4 and Appendix 2.
 These areas are generally only included within the Natural Area designation where they are within or immediately adjacent to features requiring outright protection, or areas that are considered hazardous under Provincial Policy.
 Some adjacent lands within the Pine and Boyne River Valleys are included in the Natural Area designation.

-All areas shown on Schedule B1 and most of the areas identified on Schedules B2 and B3 are within the regulatory control limits of the Nottawasaga Valley Conservation Authority.
-Virtually all of the areas designated Natural Area in this Plan are similarly regulated by the Conservation Authority.
+Virtually all of the areas designated Natural Area in this Plan are regulated by the Conservation Authority.
 A permit (or an exemption in the case of minor developments which do not typically have an impact on identified natural features or hazard areas) for all developments and site alterations permitted in Natural Areas shall therefore also be obtained from the Nottawasaga Valley Conservation Authority, where required.

-Decisions on all Planning Act applications for new developments and uses within Natural Areas and within those areas identified on Schedules B1, to B4 B2 and B3 that are subject to the requirements of Sections 6A.1 18 to 24 of this Plan, and must be consistent with these requirements.
+Decisions on all Planning Act applications for new developments and uses within Natural Areas and within those areas identified on Schedules B1 to B4 that are subject to the requirements of Sections 6A.1 of this Plan, and must be consistent with these requirements.